 In total therefore this research, 100 years on, and with the benefit of hindsight, and huge technological advancements, has identified 85 additional Ossett men who lost their lives for King and Country in World War 1.
 The histories of these 85 men reveal no significant differences to the histories of those 230 men who were remembered on the Ossett War Memorial dedication.
-We hope therefore that these biographies and supporting articles will stand as a 2014 - 2018 Memorial of the 315 Ossett men who lost their lives, so that we may live ours.
+I hope therefore that these biographies and supporting articles will stand as a 2014 - 2018 Memorial of the 315 Ossett men who lost their lives, so that we may live ours.

-Likewise, we have made no comment about the conduct and competence of the British Generals who led these brave men into battle.
+Likewise, there is no comment about the conduct and competence of the British Generals who led these brave men into battle.
 The phrase "Lions led by Donkeys" was widely used to describe the actions of men like Sir Douglas Haig and TV programmes like "Blackadder" have reinforced this popular view.
-This is an entry from Haig's diary for the 4th September 1916, where he famously complains about men of the 49th (West Riding) Division, which contained, in 148th Brigade, the Ossett men of the 1st/4th Battalion of KOYLI:
+This is an entry from Haig's diary for the 4th September 1916, where he famously complains about men of the 49th (West Riding) Division, which contained, within 148th Brigade, the Ossett men of the 1st/4th Battalion of KOYLI:

 Whilst Haig may have been correct about the saluting, he was wrong about everything else and Captain P.G.
 Bales, most definitely saw things rather differently, when he wrote this in the "History of the 1st/4th Battalion, Duke of Wellington’s West Riding Regiment: 1914 - 19".
 At the time, the 1st/4th Battalion, Duke of Wellington's Regiment were in the 147th Brigade of the 49th Division: